 The University of California, Berkeley always amazes.
-It has an ultra-liberal reputation, yet it defies its label by harboring some of the most controversial figures, and protects them under the auspices of academic freedom -- an excellent institution -- strreetttched at Berkeley to fit many circumstances.
+It has an ultra-liberal reputation, yet it defies its label by harboring some of the most controversial figures and protects them under the auspices of academic freedom, which is obviously an excellent institution, but stretched at Berkeley to fit many circumstances.
 The law school dean used it to protect John Yoo, the law professor who crafted the Bush administration's torture policy, for instance.
 Now the school has invoked the useful catch-all to clear scientist Peter Duesberg of wrong-doing over a paper he wrote denying the HIV viral link to AIDS.
 The University said there was "insufficient evidence" to do anything else.

 Berkeley Did Not Judge the "Accuracy or Validity of the Article"

 Although UC Berkeley didn't judge the "accuracy or validity of the article", those issues lie at the heart the ongoing Duesberg controversy.
-This was only Dueberg's latest foray, that he initiated last year by publishing a paper in a non-peer review journal called "Medical Hypotheses".
+Dueberg initiated his latest foray by publishing a paper in a non-peer review journal called "Medical Hypotheses".
 He claimed in his paper that the HIV virus didn't cause AIDS, something he's been promoting for years.
 The paper did not undergo peer-review.
-Scientists refuted his false theories in a collective uproar, the journal retracted the paper, the journal editor was fired, and Elsevier, the publisher, promised to rethink the journal format.
+Scientists refuted his false theories in a collective uproar, but the journal retracted the paper.
+The journal editor was then fired, and the publisher Elsevier promised to rethink the journal format.

 Then the University received two letters, one from Treatment Action Coalition (TAC) in South Africa, criticizing Duesberg's paper for conflict of interest and for "making false claims".
 The letters asked the University to investigate.
 The school did so, however yesterday's action clearing Duesberg of wrongdoing indicates that the UC Berkeley mission, policy and conduct documents don't contain anything that's applicable to Duesberg's situation.